assofiejakobsson/Projekt-1-Code-Institute/README.md

 - __Contact Us Section__

   - In the contact section there is a contact form.
-  - In the form, fill in your first name, last name, e-mail and select the subject and write your message.
+  - In the contact form, the user needs to fill in their first name, last name, and e-mail, select a subject and write their message.
+  - All fields except select are requierd so users do not miss anything important.
+  - The contact form facilitates communication between the user and the company.

 ![Screenshot navigation](assets/image/screenshot-contact.png)